 Resumen: Many people will say that it is impossible to find one pram that will suit all situations.
 Prams that go well over rough terrain are too big to put in the car, and lightweight strollers are awful for any kind of serious walking.
-The Micralite Toro, however, does a mighty good job of being a little bit of everything.
-The closely spaced rear wheels handle bumps and even steps with ease, whilst the centre handlebar provides excellent one handed steering.

 A favor: Stands when folded, Can be wheeled around when folded, Large rear wheels take uneven ground well, Excellent one handed steering, Easy seat recline mechanism, Fast and easy fold mechanism, Fantastic brakes, Easy to use harness buckle

 Contras: Can kick wheels when walking, Need Allen key to adjust height of handlebar, Basket is shallow and access is limited, Bumper attachment point shared with hood making bumper fiddly to take on and off, Handle placement not as ergonomic as it could be